Ruslan Amirjanov

-Ruslan Amirjanov (Ruslan Əmircanov; born 1 February 1985, in Mingachevir, Soviet Union) is an Azerbaijani defender who plays for the Keşla FK professional football club.
+Ruslan Amirjanov (Ruslan Əmircanov; born 1 February 1985, in Mingachevir, Soviet Union) is an Azerbaijani defender who plays for the Jabrayil FK.

 Career

 Club

 On 23 May 2014, Amirjanov signed a one-year contract with Gabala FC.

 Amirjanov was released by Sabail FK at the end of the 2017–18 season.

 On 30 August 2018, Amirjanov signed a one-year contract with Keşla FK.

 International

 Ruslan debuted for Azerbaijan in 2008, and so far has 3 caps.